readyitzoo/The-Impact-of-Romanian-Dialects-on-Language-Models/README.md

 # The-Impact-of-Romanian-Dialects-on-Language-Models
 LLM and cognition

-# The Impact of Romanian Dialects on Language Models

 This project investigates how Romanian dialectal variation affects the performance of large language models (LLMs).
 We analyze and compare the effectiveness of multiple Romanian-focused models across texts sourced from newspapers across Romania, Moldova, and the Romanian diaspora.

 ## 📌 Objectives

+- Provide a cleaned, labeled dataset of Romanian dialectal newspaper articles.
 - Evaluate the ability of LLMs to distinguish and adapt to regional Romanian dialects.
 - Use both statistical and machine learning methods for dialect classification.
 - Measure model perplexity across dialect regions to understand linguistic influence.
-- Provide a cleaned, labeled dataset of Romanian dialectal newspaper articles.

 ## 🧠 Models Evaluated